Installing and Using NVM (Node Version Manager)

 install command downloads, compiles, and installs the specified version of Node.
 You can install as many versions of Node as you want.

-To install the current version of Node, run the following:
+To install the latest version of Node, run the following:

 nvm install node